jonelo/jacksum-for-windows/README.md

 ## Supported File Browsers

-Any file manager that supports the Microsoft Windows Standard "Send To"-API is supported by this integration program.
-In addition to that, file managers are supported that support a way to pass files or directories to external scripts or programs - which allows them to access the Send To functions indirectly.
-The following file managers have been tested successfully.
+Any file manager that supports the Microsoft Windows Standard **Send To**-API is supported by this integration program.
+In addition to that, file managers are supported that support a way to pass files or directories to external scripts or programs - which allows them to access Send To functions indirectly.

+If your preferred file manager is not listed below, or it does not support "Send to", chances are high that your file manager supports at least **drag & drop**, so you could use drag & drop to transfer file/directory-paths from your file manager to the HashGarten GUI where you can process data further, e. g. calculate hashes from file/directory-paths.

+The following file managers have been tested successfully:

 | File Manager                                                      | License     | API         | Comment                                                                     |
 |-------------------------------------------------------------------|-------------|-------------|-----------------------------------------------------------------------------|